 We're here for you

-At the Moyamoya Center at the Northwell Health Neuroscience Institute, our multidisciplinary team is dedicated to the diagnosis, treatment and support of patients and their families with Moyamoya disease.
+At the Moyamoya Center at the Northwell Health Institute for Neurology and Neurosurgery, our multidisciplinary team is dedicated to the diagnosis, treatment and support of patients and their families with Moyamoya disease.

 Moyamoya is a rare, cerebrovascular disorder caused by the progressive blockage of the large branches of the internal carotid artery at the base of the brain in an area called the "circle of Willis".
 To feed the starved cerebral tissue caused by Moyamoya disease, the body forms a network of dilated and weakened (friable) blood vessels.